Skip to Main Content

 But there's a catch.
 And it's a big one.
 LOOKUP only works if the lookup range is sorted in ascending order.
 And if it can't find what you're after it will make a best guess based on where in your list the lookup value should come.
 If "Muffins" were to appear anywhere else in our list other than in its proper alphabetical place between the lemon drizzle and the sausage rolls, we'd get the wrong result being returned.
 And that's not good at all.

-For that reason, LOOKUP is only really provided in spreadsheets as a legacy function.
-You're (slightly) safer using one of the others instead...
+For that reason, LOOKUP is only really provided in spreadsheets as a legacy function and pretty much everything about it is replicated in a more straightforward way in the XLOOKUP.

 VLOOKUP (and HLOOKUP)